 When you’ve filled in as much as you can, then it’s worth having a conversation with family members to see if they can confirm the information or add any further details.

 All Solihull Libraries have subscriptions to the Ancestry and Find My Past websites.
-They are free to use from within the library either by using library computers (two hours’ free PC use for library members per day) or if you bring in your own device and connect to the free library WiFi (available during library opening times without any time restriction).
+They are free to use from within the library either by using library computers (three hours’ free PC use for library members per day) or if you bring in your own device and connect to the free library WiFi (available during library opening times without any time restriction).

 If you have any queries, please email us and we’ll do our best to help with any family history queries – regardless of whether or not they relate to Solihull.